Produktvorstellung

 Important:

-✅ Only use with a power station!
+✅ Use only with a power station!

 ❌ Do not connect the power station to shore power at the same time!